connochio/ambient_music_documentation/Documentation/Setup/README.md

 State: `Home`
 Invert: `True`

-In this configuration, if the location of person.connochio is <i>not</i> `Home`, then Ambient Music will be blocked from running.
+In this configuration, if the location of person.connochio is anything <i>other</i> than `Home`, Ambient Music will be blocked from running.
 </details>